Tetsuzō Iwamoto: Post-war life

-The Allied Occupation Forces searched for war criminals in the Japanese Officer Corps.
+The Allied Occupation Forces searched for individuals to condemn for war crimes in the Japanese Officer Corps.
 Iwamoto was summoned twice for questioning to Douglas MacArthur's Allied GHQ office in Tokyo.
 Although he managed to avoid being declared a war criminal, he was nevertheless blacklisted from public sector employment.
 Managers of nongovernmental businesses and local factories in his hometown also did not dare to employ him, in order to comply with the wishes of the new Allied GHQ.
 In general, anyone who had been an officer in the IJA or IJN was disliked by the Allied Occupation Forces.

-Japanese journalists who had promoted Japanese militarism campaign during the war started a radio program of anti-militarism postwar called Shin-Sō wa Kō Da ("The Truth Is This").
-The program was initiated by GHQ and it considered people people such as Iwamoto the cat's-paws of militarism.
+Postwar, the GHQ directed Japanese journalists who had supported the Japanese military during the war to start a radio program promoting pacifism called Shinsō wa kō da ("The Truth Is This").
+This program considered people such as Iwamoto the cat's-paws of militarism.

 Iwamoto struggled to survive until the San Francisco Peace Conference was held, after which, in the spring of 1952, the Allied Occupation Forces finally left Japan.